makinacorpus/android-archetypes/README.md

 # android-archetypes
-Provides Maven archetypes for Android to quickly bootstrap a Maven project and start developing an Android application (for instance juste one).
+Provides Maven archetypes for Android to quickly bootstrap a Maven project and start developing an Android application.

 All artifacts are based on the android-maven-plugin [http://code.google.com/p/maven-android-plugin/](http://code.google.com/p/maven-android-plugin/).
 It currently uses the 3.7.0 version.